 |Management Style||passive (index-based)||passive (index-based)|

-For further information, check out EQL vs SPY comparison details.
+For further information, check out EQL vs VTI comparison details.